 Thank you for your interest in the Mendocino County Herb Guild.
 After over a year of gathering, visioning, and organizing, we are excited about the many ways herbs can help create resilient communities and regenerative economies in our County.
 The seeds are planted, and the time is ripe to nourish our visions and make them realities!

 Below is a list of “pods” (also known as “committees”), each representing a part of the overall vision.
 Those within each pod will determine the action plan and needs to move those ideas forward.
-The timeline, flow, and style is completely up to each group to decide.
+The timeline, flow, and style is entirely up to each group to decide.
 The elected council helps to hold the vision and facilitate different actions.
 This is your Guild, and we are creating this together.

 Found a pod that interests you?
 Contact the facilitator to get started.
 If there is not yet a facilitator and you would like to volunteer to be one, contact us at firstname.lastname@example.org

 Pods are action groups of member volunteers that come together for a specific purpose.
 To form a Pod, a Charter will need to be drawn up that states the who, what, where, when, & how aspects of the pod’s project goals.
 Joining a Pod should be an official process so that an individual knows once they have joined what they have committed to, for what duration of time, and what is expected of them (such as attending meetings at a specific regular interval), and leaving a pod should also be decisive, as opposed to wandering off and losing continuity of contact.

 All members of the Herb Guild who join pods must also be members of Herbalists Without Borders (HWB), our umbrella organization, and must sign a volunteer agreement to be covered by HWB insurance.